prateek-0328/Readme/B2B Complete NON RFQ flow.md

-# B2B Complete NON RFQ flow
+# B2B NON RFQ flow
 The following is an illustrative flow to demonstrate a Non Request For Quotation(RFQ) flow.

 ## BUYER SEARCH & DISCOVERY